jss367/blog/_posts/2018-10-10-Software-I-Use.md

 ## IDE
 [VSCode](https://code.visualstudio.com/) (Ninite)
 * Right now it's VSCode and I'm very happy with it.
-I have used many of the alternatives and, in general, I think there are a lot of good options, but I really like VSCode.
+I have used many of the alternatives and, in general, I think there are a lot of good options, but I like VSCode.
 * Configuring your IDE that way you like it is essential, and VSCode is incredibly extensible.

 [PyCharm](https://www.jetbrains.com/pycharm/)
 * Honorable mention
-* I used to use this but since VSCode has improved it's remote support so much I haven't gone back
+* I used to use this but since VSCode has improved its remote support so much I haven't gone back
-* It is excellent though and I recommend
+* It is excellent though and I recommend it

 [RStudio](https://rstudio.com/)
 * The clear winner in my opinion for R IDE, although I don't use R much anymore